ortus-docs/Modern-ColdFusion-CFML-In-100-Minutes/components.md

 }
 ```

 All CFML functions are dynamic, meaning it can take any number of arguments without you even adding the signatures.
-You can call functions by passing arguments by position or via name-value pairs or even with a structure/array of values.
+You can call functions by passing arguments by position or via name-value pairs or even with a structure/array of values, which will be called an `argumentCollection`.

 **example**